 The most effective testimonials, case studies, and customer stories communicate a very clear, significant, positive impact on the metric you aim to help customers improve on.
-If your solution is designed to help other business owners increase their revenue with your marketing software, highlight testimonials from customers that lean on a specific dollar amount or percentage increases in sales that can be attributed to your solution.
+If your solution is designed to help other business owners increase their revenue with your customer referral software, highlight testimonials from customers that lean on a specific dollar amount or percentage increases in sales that can be attributed to your solution.

 Reach out personally and check in with your customers to start these conversations and land winning testimonials.
 Ask if they’d like to answer a couple of questions about their experience working with you and get a feel for the impact of your solution.
 Get real numbers and figures, then inquire about what those changes have meant for their business.
 Tell an interesting story about what you’ve helped customers achieve.

 2. Feedback on new products, services, and features

 To stay relevant in today’s competitive landscape, most businesses must continually experiment, adapt, and change—which creates a serious risk of failure when introducing a new offering to the market.